spcourse/transformation/health-code-violations-1/10 HealthCode.md

 For this assignment we'll be working with restaurant health code inspection data from the city of Seattle.
 It lists which restaurants were inspected when, and how severe any health code violations were.
-This might range from simple things like not having thermometers installed in the fridge and or a lack of labeling on food containers, to more serious concerns like not separating raw and cooked foods, or not keeping the establishment clear of rodents and insects.
+This might range from simple things, like not having thermometers installed in the fridge or a lack of labeling on food containers, to more serious concerns like not separating raw and cooked foods, or not keeping the establishment clear of rodents and insects.